• ECTS

 Meteorology & Climatology, effects on species and ecosystems

-Preparation of data + problems by group
+Preparation of data + issues by group

 3 sessions of 3 hours